D3FVLT/MagicTouch/README.md

 Double-tap on left zone → Double-click (for text selection)

-## How It Works

-Uses Apple's private `MultitouchSupport.framework` to receive touch events.
-When a tap is detected, the configured action is executed via `CGEvent` API.

 ## Troubleshooting

+**"MagicTouch can't be opened because it is from an unidentified developer"**
+- Right-click on the app → Open → Open
+- Or: System Settings → Privacy & Security → scroll down → "Open Anyway"

 **Taps not working?**
-- Check Accessibility permissions in System Settings
+- Check Accessibility permissions in System Settings → Privacy & Security → Accessibility
-- Make sure MagicTouch is enabled (checkmark in menu)
+- Make sure MagicTouch is enabled (checkmark in menu bar)
 - Restart the app

 **After rebuild, need to re-add to Accessibility?**
 - Install to `/Applications` for stable path

-## Limitations
+## Contributing

-- Uses private Apple framework (may break with macOS updates)
-- Not available on Mac App Store
+1. Fork the repo
+2. Create a branch (`git checkout -b feature/cool-stuff`)
+3. Make your changes
+4. Test on both Apple Silicon and Intel if possible
+5. Commit (`git commit -m "Add cool stuff"`)
+6. Push (`git push origin feature/cool-stuff`)
+7. Open a Pull Request

 ## Support